 • Eduarda Aun

-After earning a Bachelor’s degree in Architecture and Urban Planning from the Universidade de Brasilia, Eduarda co-founded Coletivo MOB (Movimente e Ocupe o seu Bairro), a non-profit organization that uses public space as a platform for civic engagement and social change, working alongside local planning agencies, cultural movements and mobility advocates.
-Her drive for activism and community planning motivated her to pursue the MS Design and Urban Ecologies program at Parsons, where she continued nurturing her passion for public space and commitment to citizen-led processes and democratization of urban knowledge.
+After earning a bachelor’s degree in architecture and urban planning at the Universidade de Brasilia, Eduarda co-founded Coletivo MOB (Movimente e Ocupe o seu Bairro), a nonprofit organization that uses public space as a platform for civic engagement and social change, working alongside local planning agencies, cultural movements, and mobility advocates.
+Her interest in activism and community planning motivated her to enroll in the MS Design and Urban Ecologies program at Parsons, in which she continued nurturing her passion for public space and commitment to the promotion of citizen-led processes and democratization of urban knowledge.

 “The program definitely helped me better define and support my beliefs and values and incorporate them into my urban and professional practice.
-It not only gave me the theoretical framework on which to base it off of, but it also exposed me to some of the methodologies, design processes and the different paths I could take as a designer, other than a traditional architect/planner.
+It not only gave me the theoretical framework on which to base it off of but also exposed me to some of the methodologies, the design processes, and the different paths I could take as a designer other than a traditional architect or planner.
 It also demonstrated the need to work in interdisciplinary groups and how the different perspectives and skills are complementary and can yield unexpected and more creative work.”

-During her thesis year, Eduarda developed Espaço Público, an interactive platform that provides resources and leverages grassroots initiatives that are reclaiming public space in Brasilia, which was featured on Archdaily.
-Eduarda received a fellowship at the Institute for Canadian Citizenship (ICC) to implement her thesis project.
+During her thesis year, Eduarda developed Espaço Público, an interactive platform that provides resources and supports grassroots initiatives that are reclaiming public space in Brasilia and was featured on the website ArchDaily.
+Eduarda received a fellowship from the Institute for Canadian Citizenship to implement her thesis project.

 • Program Details